kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * `volume_manager_selinux_volume_context_mismatch_errors_total`: nr. of Pods that did not start.
   * It is emitted only when the `SELinuxMount` feature gate is enabled.
   * Since kubelet re-tries to start Pods periodically, this metric will grow until the Pod starts or is deleted.

-* Kubelet will send pod events when a pod can't star, because its volume(s) are mounted with different `-o context` option (or without it).
+* Kubelet will send pod events when a pod can't start, because its volume(s) are mounted with different `-o context` option (or without it).
   * Either with names of the conflicting Pods, when they are in the same namespace.
   * Or just generic "volume XYZ is already mounted with a different SELinux label" when A and B are in different namespaces, so users cannot peek into other namespaces.